clicpilot/secure-restful-api/README.md

 ## Run the server

-To run locally, you should first install node modules by
+To run locally, you should first install the node modules by

 > npm install